 Pneumothorax often does not need medical intervention.
 However, if the bulla does not heal, the pneumothorax will steadily increase in size.
 This could lead to a serious and potentially life-threatening condition.
 To prevent this from happening, a pneumothorax deemed to be significant in size should be treated by aspirating the air.

 Spontaneous pneumothorax is usually recurrent, and a patient should be warned of the possibility of similar episodes occurring in the future.
 If someone does once again present with symptoms of pneumothorax, they should seek medical advice without delay, as their condition could have deteriorated.
-When the spontaneous pneumothorax requires urgent management, patients receive advice to go immediately to ER.
-Medical errors can take place in the different stages of the emergency room procedures.
+When spontaneous pneumothorax requires urgent management, patients receive advice to go immediately to ER.
+But medical errors can take place in the different stages of emergency room procedures.

 We aim to illustrate the medical errors that can take place in the ER using the case of one of the clients we have successfully represented in a pneumothorax malpractice case:

 Miami Emergency Room Medical Errors in the Performance and Interpretation of Diagnostic Tests

-Case study: Our client arrived at the ER with documents proving she suffered a spontaneous pneumothorax, diagnosis provided by her primary doctor.
+Case study: Our client arrived at the ER with documents proving she suffered a spontaneous pneumothorax, a diagnosis provided by her primary doctor.
 The check-in personnel refused to record the diagnosis because it didn't come directly from a doctor.
 Our client's urgent treatment was delayed more than an hour due to these administrative demands and to a shift change.

 Our client's treatment was further delayed when the emergency physicians had difficulties interpreting the initial CT that came from her primary doctor and ordered a new set of tests.

-2. Miami Medical Errors in the Procedures Performed by Emergency Physicians
+Miami Medical Errors in the Procedures Performed by Emergency Physicians

 Case study: The emergency physicians managed our client's spontaneous pneumothorax by insertion of a standard chest tube.
 This procedure was the wrong choice of treatment and it led to the lung re-expanding too fast, and the tube tearing the lung.
 Due to this mistake, our client underwent surgery to have her lung repaired.
 The doctors who performed the emergency procedure on our client were not lung specialists.

-Emergency room doctors work around the clock, but they don't always have the expertise to treat patients with unique conditions.
-A patient's outcome can be even worse when suffering from brain injuries, serious burns, or rare heart conditions.
+Emergency room doctors work around the clock, and they don't always have the expertise to treat patients with unique conditions.
+A patient's outcome could be even worse when suffering from other serious conditions, such as brain injuries, serious burns, or rare heart conditions.

 After two weeks in Guadalajara, just a day before being scheduled to fly back to the US, her lung collapsed for the second time.
 Our client had to go to the hospital in Guadalajara where she was hospitalized for 23 days and underwent two additional surgeries.

 Common Causes of Medical Errors in Miami